 Oregano oil also reduces parasites’ ability to stick to red blood cells and may also suppress the number of toxins that parasites are able to produce.
 Oregano oil may be a beneficial essential oil to consume for killing parasites when taken daily for a few weeks—just be sure that if you use an oregano essential oil that it is food grade.

-Tea tree oil is another oil that shows promise for use as an anti-parasitic.
+Tea tree oil is another essential oil for parasites.
 It is widely known that tea tree oil is antifungal and antibacterial, but it also has antiparasitic properties as well.
 Studies on tea tree oil show that it appears to have a lethal effect on parasite larvae.